aleksaelezovic/edge-node-2.0/packages/PLUGIN_TESTING_GUIDE.md

 ## Manual Setup (Only if NOT using the generator)

-If you didn't use `turbo gen plugin` and need to set up testing manually:
+If you didn't use `turbo gen` (plugin option) and need to set up testing manually:

 <details>
 <summary>Click to expand manual setup instructions</summary>